 Act While Government Tax Credits are in Effect!

-Government tax credits for solar installations are set to expire in 2016.
+Government tax credits for solar installations continue in effect.
 Acting now to install solar panels will enable you to take advantage of the significant tax savings such credits afford you.
 The value of your solar panels, as an addition to your home, should jump dramatically when these tax credits expire.

 Broadly speaking, you have the choice of buying or leasing a solar panel array.
 This website advocates that you buy the solar panels and enjoy the full benefits of what they offer.
 Panels are a particularly good investment when you use them to power your electric car, as the savings on gas, oil, and other traditional car expenses leads to a much shorter payback period than if you are simply offsetting your electric bill with solar.
 Also, by converting your water heater and home heating/cooling to electricity (see my pages about mini split heat pumps and heat pump water heaters), you can save a lot more money, all while dramatically reducing your carbon footprint.